Muhannad-Alshareef/HorusEye-replication-with-different-attacks/README.md

 # HorusEye: Realtime IoT Malicious Traffic Detection Framework with Programmable Switches
+### Refer to the documentation file for the results and more details.
 ### Original github page: https://github.com/vicTorKd/HorusEye
 ### more information about the paper can be found following the link: https://www.usenix.org/conference/usenixsecurity23/presentation/dong-yutao